Back to National Guide

 How We Calculate

 Estimates are based on current licensed carpenter and fencing contractor rates across the Sydney metropolitan area, adjusted for typical material costs in NSW.
 All prices include GST.
 Figures cover standard residential timber fencing.
-Colorbond, aluminium, and masonry fences are not included.
+Colorbond, aluminium, pool-specific fencing, and masonry fences may fall outside these ranges.

 Know what you need?